utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/webhooks.md

 Clicking **Deploy** will take your local Flow and upload it to Postman's cloud.
 Selecting the **Runs** section of the right pane will show the time and date it was last deployed and the Webhook Events sections will list every webhook sent to the deployed Flow.

-In the **Runs** section, select **View Deployed** to observe the Flow running in the cloud.
-Clicking **View Live Logs** in the bottom middle of the page will let you see the live information flowing into your Flow.
-Pressing **Back to Editor** will take you back to your local Flow where you can make changes and then deploy again when you're finished.
+In the **Runs** section, select **View Deployed** to observe the flow running in the cloud.
+Select **View Live Logs** in the bottom middle of the page to see the live information flowing into your flow.
+Selecting **Back to Editor** will take you back to your local flow where you can make changes and then deploy again when you're finished.

 > **Important**
 >